wq/wq.app/packages/outbox/README.md

 `data` | The form key-value pairs as passed to `outbox.save()` `options` | Additional parameters that configure how the data should be sent to the server, and potentially how the response should be interpreted. (see `outbox.save()`)
 `synced` | Whether the outbox item has been successfully saved to the server.
+`result` | If applicable, the successful response JSON returned from the server.
 `error` | If applicable, the error returned from the server or from the AJAX call when attempting to save the item.
 Will be either a string or a JSON object.
 `newid` | FIXME: The server-generated identifier for the newly synced item, if applicable.
 (This property is technically defined by [@wq/app], not @wq/outbox.)